How Much More Will Sports Betting Cost in Illinois This NFL Season?

 • Hard Rock Bet: $2 minimum bet is in place.

-As you can see, not everyone is going the same route in trying to offset the the new per-bet tax's added costs.
+As you can see, not everyone is going the same route in trying to offset the the added costs of the new per-bet tax.
 That presents Illinois bettors with an opportunity to shop around if they like, to find the book (and the potential added cost) that works best for them.
 It also offers operators a chance to differentiate themselves.

 “We note that others have introduced a surcharge, passing on the full cost of that surcharge to players in the short term,” BetMGM’s Greenblatt said recently.
 “We feel like this is a relative competitive opportunity for BetMGM and other players that feel that that might be somewhat punitive.
 So, look, what happens in the future will depend on the financial impact of the approach we're taking at the moment.
 But we want, at least for now, BetMGM to be a surcharge-free zone.”